 How Is Lead Poisoning Diagnosed?

 A simple blood test can diagnose lead poisoning.
 Doctors get the blood by pricking the finger or putting a small needle into a vein.
-Blood tests to check for lead in the body should be done when children are 1, 2 and 3 years old.
+IDPH recommends children be tested early and often for lead.
+At a minimum, blood tests to check for lead in the body should be done when children are 1 and 2 years in age.

 How Is Lead Poisoning Treated?

 Treatment for lead poisoning depends on how much lead is in the blood.
 The most important part of treatment is preventing more exposure to lead.
 A child with a small amount of lead can often reduce the level of lead in their bodies through proper nutrition, good housekeeping, and washing of child’s face and hands before eating and bedtime.
 The body will naturally get rid of the lead if these practices are put in place.